Alphabet of Hope 2020 – #FamilyInSight

 Retinoblastoma is a family cancer – it impacts everyone from the diagnosed child, their parents and siblings, to grandparents, aunts, uncles, cousins, and close friends.
 Family experiences and perspectives of retinoblastoma vary widely.
 We decided to capture some of them in our 2020 alphabet.
 The paragraph and image suggestion for each letter was contributed by an individual whose loved one was diagnosed with retinoblastoma, or who is themself a survivor.

-We will soon add a video showcasing the complete Alphabet and all the images shared throughout the year.
-A full text version can be found directly below.
+We hope you enjoy this video showcasing the complete Alphabet and all the images shared throughout the year.
+A full text version can be found directly below the video.

 Aunt: “As an aunt, it’s been a challenging, rewarding journey as my niece conquered Rb.
 She has always maintained a bright outlook in spite of her battle with cancer.
 She refuses to let the lingering effects stop her doing big things with her life.
 She’s my inspiration.” – Kristine, her niece was diagnosed with bilateral retinoblastoma in 2001.